 Festivals and events held in Moose Jaw drive significant economic impact for the city and province, attracting hundreds of thousands of visitors each year and generating millions of dollars in spending.
 The scale and uniqueness of events held in Moose Jaw involves a significant amount of event organization, business services, and support workers.
-This study attempts to quantify the value of festivals, conventions, and events in the Moose Jaw region in a typical year both in terms of their size and impact on other industries, employment, labour income, output, and government revenues.
+This study attempts to quantify the value of tourist spending at festivals, conventions, and events at Mosaic Place region in a typical year both in terms of their size and impact on other industries, employment, labour income, output, and government revenues.